sravanreddy0387/Iress-Test/README.md

 Iress-Test

 To Run the app

 npm install,

-npm start // to type in commands from terminal npm start files/c.txt // to read commands from file npm run test // to run the specs
+To type in commands from terminal npm start

+To read commands from file
+npm start files/c.txt

+To run the specs
+npm run test